 - Let your arm rest on a fence or other piece of scenery.

 - If you’re sitting, let your hands rest in your lap so that your elbows are pulled slightly away from your body.

 - Let one or both hands rest in your front or back pockets.

 Your hands are probably the thing you worry about most when you’re having your picture taken (they are for me), but there are so many things you can do to occupy your hands while still looking natural.
 It also helps that it’s really only necessary to “pose” one hand.
 If one hand is posed, the other can hang naturally at your side.

 A few suggestions about what to do with your hands (other than what was mentioned above):

-I mentioned this one before in my post about liking yourself in photos, but it’s worth mentioning again.
 Ladies: make sure you angle one shoulder away from the camera by about 45-degrees.
 Facing your shoulders directly at the camera emphasizes the width of your torso and makes you look wider than you really are.
-(Also, it helps to stand up straight.
-I think I was leaning on a fence at a really awkward angle in that first picture.)

 The guys can get away with facing the camera straight on.
 Your shoulders will look broader, which works in your favor because it creates a strong, masculine look.

 These tips will help you out when you’re posing yourself, but don’t stress about trying to make sure you’re doing everything “right.”
 My suggestion is to pick one thing to try the next time you’re being photographed.
 If you’re trying to remember a bunch of poses or posing techniques you might look stiff.
 You’ll look much better if you’re relaxed.